How to protect your customers' data, 3 tips

 - Secure business, Rules and laws

 Privacy-sensitive information, you already have to deal with it when you send a price quotation or newsletter.
 Or when you keep appointments and record customer contact details.
 According to the privacy law General Data Protection Regulation (AVG), you are obliged to protect this data properly.
-But the law says nothing about how to do so.
-With these three tips, you can get started.
+But the law does not tell you exactly how to do so.
+With these 3 tips, you can get started.

 Cyber Magazine SECURE IT!